Screen Plays & Literature

 I felt compelled to write a real diabolical thriller, that not only was cheaper to film and produce, but also boasted a superior story-line, while paying tribute to the psychological films of Alfred Hitchcock. :)

-With that being said, every action, situation, dialogues, verbatim quote, enunciation, and internal monologue were derived from memories and POVs from the people I knew, grew up with, or worked with.
+With that said, in the screen play, every action, situation, dialogues, verbatim quote, intentional enunciation, and internal monologue was derived from my memories, POVs, and direct quotes from the people I knew, loved, and grew up with.
+Because sometimes, "True Life" is actually more scarier, than fiction!

 Lol... :o